alexdavey/recipes/README.md

 ```

 ## ADDING IMAGES
-Thanks to a suggestion from @mpember, if you have a `jpg` image with the same filename as your recipe, it will automatically be added!
+If you have a `jpg` image with the same filename as your recipe, it will automatically be added.

 For example: `aloo-matar.md` should have an image called `aloo-matar.jpg` in the `images` folder.